bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

    container_name: ctr-jwt-web-api
 ```

-In this file you see 2 services. the Blazor WebAssembly app and the Web Api.
+In this file you find 2 services: The **Blazor WebAssembly service** and the **Web API service**.

 When you run the `docker compose up` command, Docker searches per service for the correct Dockerfile.
 It also forwards the **Host port** to the correct **Container port** and the correct **environment variables** are set.

-The only thing we need to do is to open a Terminal in the root of the solution an run the command below:
+The only thing we need to do is to open a Terminal in the root of the solution and run the command below:

 ```bash
 # docker compose up --build --force-recreate --no-deps -d dotnet.blazor-wasm-app dotnet.jwt-web-api